 Panthers’ Reid returns, kneels during national anthem

-CHARLOTTE, N.C.
-(AP) — Carolina Panthers safety Eric Reid knelt during the national anthem in protest of racial and social injustice before Sunday’s game against the New York Giants.
+Reid said he is hesitant to express optimism that his signing will open the door for Kaepernick, but added “we’ll see what happens.”

+Reid, who was signed as a free agent by the Panthers on Sept.
+27, continued his tradition of kneeling during the anthem before Sunday’s game.

 None of Reid’s new Carolina teammates joined him or stood near him at midfield.
-He is the first Panthers player ever to kneel during the national anthem.
+He became the first Panthers player ever to kneel during the national anthem, and did so under first-year owner David Tepper.

 “My Brother @E_Reid35, with @KSTiLLS and @iThinkIsee12, continue to take a knee against systemic oppression.
 They are unwavering in their conviction! #ImWithReid”

+Reid made his return to the NFL four months after filing a grievance against the NFL alleging teams colluded against signing him during free agency after he knelt alongside Kaepernick, his former teammate in San Francisco.

-Reid said in a news conference last week he was undecided whether he would continue to kneel for the national anthem.
-He said Wednesday that he was “still considering other ways” of protesting and raising awareness, adding that he was “still evaluating the scope of our country and will make that decision later.”
+Reid said last week he was “still considering other ways” of protesting and raising awareness, adding that he was “still evaluating the scope of our country and will make that decision later.”

 However, Reid made it clear he would continue to fight against racial and social injustice along with Kaepernick.
 Reid, who is African-American, said he will continue to “stand up for my people.”

-“Nothing will ever change unless you talk about it,” Reid said.
+“Nothing will ever change unless you talk about it,” Reid said last week.
 “So we’re going to continue to talk about it.
 We’re going to continue to hold America to the standards that it says on paper — that we’re all created equal.
 Because it’s not that way right now.
 But we’re going to keep pushing toward that.”

 Reid’s new teammates, including wide receiver Torrey Smith, a member of the Players Coalition, said this past week that potential protests would not be a distraction for the Panthers.